Sham Ennessim: History

-The exact origin of the festival remains insufficiently documented; however, it is generally held that Sham Ennessim traces back to ancient Egypt.
+The exact origin of the festival remains insufficiently documented; however, it is generally held that Sham Ennessim has been celebrated by Egyptians from as far back as ancient Egypt.
 It has been proposed that the modern name is derived from the harvest season, Šmw (Shemu), and that the festival itself is a continuation of early forms of springtime festivities dating back over 4,500 years.

 The arrival of spring was considered a time of profound importance for the ancient Egyptians, as it signaled the beginning of the agricultural cycle, an essential phase for sowing, cultivation, and eventual harvest.
 The seasonal shift held deep symbolic and practical significance in the rhythms of Egyptian life.

-Throughout medieval Egypt, Sham Ennessim remained widely observed, persisting across successive regimes including the Fatimids, Ayyubids, and Mamluks.
+Throughout medieval Egypt, Sham Ennessim remained widely observed among Egyptians, persisting across successive regimes including the Fatimids, Ayyubids, and Mamluks.
 The festival retained a largely non-religious character, maintained instead through its integration into local custom and seasonal rhythms.
 Its position in the calendar reflects the continuity of earlier seasonal rites that predate both Christianity and Islam in Egypt.
-Participation extended across religious lines, with Muslims, Christians, and Jews in Egypt marking the day through shared customs.
+Participation extended across religious lines, with Muslims, Christians and Jews in Egypt marking the day through shared customs.

-The Fatimids in particular paid special attention to Sham Ennessim, allowing it to flourish as a public festival while incorporating aspects of it into official state ceremonial life.
+The Fatimid rule in particular paid special attention to Sham Ennessim, allowing it to flourish as a public festival while incorporating aspects of it into official state ceremonial life.
 Although the celebration was rooted in pre-Islamic traditions, the Fatimid regime did not suppress its observance.
 Instead, it permitted the continuation of established customs and at times adopted a participatory role in their public expression.

 Notably, the Fatimid state organized formal celebrations of Sham Ennessim.
 These included an official procession led by the caliph and accompanied by high-ranking state officials.
 The event was coordinated by the court preacher, assisted by a cadre of appointed captains, and proceeded through the streets of Cairo as part of a large public spectacle.

 Foods such as fesikh, green onions, lettuce, eggs and malana (chickpeas) remained central to the celebration.
 A tradition persisted during medieval Egypt of writing wishes on eggshells and hanging them from trees, a practice likely derived from earlier symbolic uses of the egg in ritual contexts.
 It was believed that as the sun rose and its rays touched the eggs, the wishes written upon them would manifest.
 Women would also make necklaces of lotus flowers to give to their husbands.

 The day was typically spent outdoors, with families visiting gardens, riverbanks, and public green spaces.
 In Cairo, gatherings occurred along the Nile, near the Khalij canal, and in the open areas of Fustat.
 Public spaces often hosted vendors selling seasonal foods and offering basic entertainment.
 In rural areas, agricultural communities observed the day with meals and informal celebrations tied to the agricultural cycle.